Mahmoud-zino/SignalKitWebsite/src/routes/docs/getting-started/+page.md

 ## Installation Methods

+> [!TIP]
+> We recommend installing via the Unity Asset Store for automatic updates and easy package management.

 ### Unity Asset Store (Recommended)

 The primary way to get SignalKit is through the Unity Asset Store.